thisiswhytheinternetexists/MaterialHue/README.md

      all of your dependencies and declares them as Angular modules, and configures the icons and theming for the application.

+###### Docker
+Of course you can run a docker image on your own machine:
+`docker run -p 8080:8080 --name materialhue -d djflix/materialhue:latest`

 ##### Libraries/projects (ab)used to hack this together:
 https://github.com/peter-murray/node-hue-api
 https://github.com/angular/material-start